kedacore/keda-docs/content/docs/2.8/scalers/datadog.md

 - `query` - The Datadog query to run.
 - `queryValue` - Value to reach to start scaling (This value can be a float).
+- `activationQueryValue` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `type` - Whether to start scaling based on the value or the average between pods.
 (Values: `average`, `global`, Default:`average`, Optional)
 - `age`: The time window (in seconds) to retrieve metrics from Datadog.
 (Default: `90`, Optional)
 - `metricUnavailableValue`: The value of the metric to return to the HPA if Datadog doesn't find a metric value for the specified time window.
 If not set, an error will be returned to the HPA, which will log a warning.
 (Optional, This value can be a float)